 Dealing with distraction is a big part of skateboarding.
-People often shout at us as they drive by, at skate parks it’s hard not to worry about someone being in our way, and of course there’s always the big cracks right before or at the bottom of our favorite stair sets.
+If we’re skating by a street, people will often shout at us as they drive by.
+At skate parks it’s hard not to worry about someone getting in our way, and of course there’s always the big cracks right before or at the bottom of our favorite stair sets.
 So many things come against us that mess with our heads and cause us to lose focus.
 The biggest struggle in landing a trick can often be just blocking out the distractions that get in the way.
 Skateboarding is often just a game of, “can we stay focused?”